 LACB29 Is Rolling!

-The schedule is almost finalized, the events are set and the Registration Package is on the web and ready for you.
+The Twenty-Ninth Last Annual Crusader Ball will be held 3-7 May 2017, at the Hyatt Regency Mission Bay, San Diego, CA. The schedule is finalized, the events are set and the Registration Package is on the web and ready for you.

 Go to the Registration Page to download the package and register now.
 You'll find forms for registering for the weekend's events, to sign up for golf and for putting your table together for the Ball if you desire.